puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

     > [!NOTE]
     > If you don't see 'Microsoft Edge Update' available, verify that step 1 was completed correctly.

 4. Under **Applications**, double-click "Allow Microsoft Edge Side by Side browser experience".
+See our [best practice guidance](#best-practice-guidance) before continuing to the next step.
 5. Select **Enabled** and then click **OK**.

 > [!NOTE]